knittelc/kickstarter-analysis/README.md

 Based on Figure 2. the highest percentage of successful campaigns launched were in the less than $1000 USD range with almost 80% of those reaching their goals of funds.
 The highest propensity of failure occured over $45,000 USD, and in general the trend for failure outpaced success for campaigns over $15,000 USD.

 - What are some limitiations of this dataset?

+ Some limitations in these data are that they all come from English speaking countries.
+While the dataset itslef is quite large and spans a number of years, it is realitively small when we are looking at only the Theater, Play subcategory.
+Speaking in terms of today and the global pandemic, these numbers might have significantly shifted in the *month of the year* category; with Spring/Summer increasing due to the outdoor option for some plays.
+Would looking at day of the week return a different outcome than just month of the year?

 - What are some other possibile tables and/or graphs that we could create?

+Other ways to look at the data where we might find outliers and anomalies would be to use a box and whisker.
+A stacked bargraph could also be a way to look at the *Outcomes grouped by Goals* data and see the interplay.